opensafely-core/r-docker/README.md

 R release dates can be found on the [R wikipedia page](https://en.wikipedia.org/wiki/R_(programming_language)#Version_names).

-When installing packages we initially try to use a Posit Public Package Manager snapshot repository of the chosen date.
+When installing packages we use a Posit Public Package Manager (PPPM) snapshot repository on the chosen `CRAN_DATE`.

 We use a fixed date because CRAN follows a rolling release model.
 As such we know that on a particular date CRAN has tested these package versions on this version of R.